 How CIS Benchmarks Are Developed

-The collaborative nature of this process ensures that the benchmarks put into place are useful and attainable across industries and use cases.
+The collaborative nature of this process ensures that the benchmarks established are practical, realistic, and applicable across industries and use cases.

 What Are CIS Benchmark Levels?

-CIS maintains two separate levels of benchmarks, along with STIG profiles.
+CIS Benchmarks are organized into two different levels based on security requirements and operational impact.
 Your level will depend upon your organization’s security and compliance needs.
 Let’s take a closer look at the levels to help you determine where your organization falls.

 All CIS Benchmarks are freely available as PDF downloads from the CIS website.
 These guidance documents are extremely thorough, with some running to 800+ pages.
 Each recommendation maps to at least one of the CIS Controls, a set of broader security requirements that look beyond asset configuration.